 Congressional Temperance Society.

-Temperance Congressional leaders formed the Congressional Temperance Society in 1833 for members of Congress.
+Temperance Congressional leaders formed the Congressional Temperance Society.
+The year was 1833.
+It was for members of Congress.
 They could be present or past members.
 The Society used logic, good example, and moral influence to advance temperance.

 Flying Squadron of America.